eth-ait/emdb/README.md

-# emdb
+# EMDB: The The Electromagnetic Database of Global 3D Human Pose and Shape in the Wild
-Toolkit for EMDB: The Electromagnetic Database of Global 3D Human \\Pose and Shape in the Wild
+Under construction